jshaffstall/PyPhysicsSandbox/README.md

 motor(shape1, radians)
 ```

 Creates a motor to give the shape a constant rotation.
-If you want other shapes to also move, use a gear joint to connect them to the shape with the motor.
+If you want other shapes to also rotate at the same rate, use a gear joint to connect them to the shape with the motor.

 The motor displays as a semicircle with a dot in the direction of rotation.